 Word clock is a square wave signal that is often used as a timing reference in audio-only facilities.
-Several word clock rates, including 48 and 96 kHz, are compatible with the Model 5401A's sync input.
+Several common word clock rates, including 48, 96 kHz, and the more-exotic 192 kHz, are compatible with the Model 5401A's sync input.
 Video reference ("sync") signals are found in most broadcast and post-production facilities.
 The Model 5401A supports the most-common video format/rate combinations including "black burst," bi- and tri-level HD, and several that are specifically intended for 4K applications.
 Industrial and commercial facilities often utilize a GPS-disciplined source of 10 MHz as a timing reference.
-This sine-wave signal is typically compatible with the Model 5401A's sync input.
+This sine wave signal is typically compatible with the Model 5401A's sync input.

 Word Clock Output